ehrpg/lastdescent/docs/places/earth/nations.md

 to think and associate themselves with the bigger overal national unions.

 Earth has grown to roughly 35 billion inhabitants, with most civilisation centred around and in huge cities.
+While advances in agricultural, recycling and societal fields has kept pace with the growing population, many scholars and researchers agree that Earth is either on the brink, or already heavy overpopulated.

+Pollution, rising poverty, the destruction of nature and the ever growing power of large corporations is an everlasting concern for the citizens of earth.

 ## European and Asian Coalition